num-codex/num-knoten/README.md

 ## URLs and Default Credentials

+The following URLs work with access on the localhost.
+For access from outside, please be aware of the nginx setup (see also next sections).

 | Component                    | URL                                              | Default User | Default Password |
 |------------------------------|--------------------------------------------------|--------------|------------------|
 | FHIR-GW API                  | <http://localhost:18080/fhir>                    | -            | -                |